apitrace/apitrace/README.markdown

 For EGL applications you will need to use `egltrace.so` instead of `glxtrace.so`.

-The `LD_PRELOAD` mechanism should work with the majority applications.
+The `LD_PRELOAD` mechanism should work with the majority of applications.
 There are some applications (e.g., Unigine Heaven, Android GPU emulator, etc.), that have global function pointers with the same name as OpenGL entrypoints, living in a shared object that wasn't linked with `-Bsymbolic` flag, so relocations to